 "Articulation" in art and architecture, is a method of styling the joints in the formal elements of architectural design.
-The articulation of a building reveals how the parts fit into the whole by emphasizing each part separately
+The articulation of a building reveals how the parts fit into the whole by emphasizing each part separately.

-C. Blockface.

-See Section 1-303(h)

-D. Context.

-"Context" describes the existing built and unbuilt environment within in general area of the proposed development or building.

-E. Coordinated Rowhouse Development.

-"Coordinated Rowhouse Development" means a group of existing rowhouses that were originally designed and developed as a single, unified block with matching features, heights, and details.
+- C. Blockface.
+See Section 1-303(h) of the Zoning Code. - Context.
+"Context" describes the existing built and unbuilt environment within in general area of the proposed development or building. - E. Coordinated Rowhouse Development.
+"Coordinated Rowhouse Development" means a group of existing rowhouses within a block that were originally designed and developed with unified features, heights, and details. - F. Cornice.
+See Section 1-304(s) of the Zoning Code. - G. Dormer.

-F. Cornice.

-See Section 1-304(s)

-G. Dormer.